SoftUni-Internal/interactive-content/EN/10-Error-Handling-Unit-Testing-and-SSR/01-Error-Boundaries.md

 For a class component to become an error boundary it **must** define **at least one** of the following methods:

 - `static getDerivedStateFromError()`
-  - Used when rendering a fallback user interface
+  * used when rendering a fallback user interface

 - `componentDidCatch()`
-  - Used to log error information
+  * used to log error information

 Depending on the value of `hasError`, we either render a **fallback UI** or render the actual component we have wrapped.